richardhanksjr/music-theory-api/README.md

 * Add new question to the Question model
 * Add new question to exsiting tags and create any new tags
 * run `update_fixture`

+###vue cli and npm commands
+* docker-compose exec web <below commands>
+    * npm install
+    * npm install -g @vue/cli
+    * npm install --save axios vue-axios
+    * npm run dev

+        // you can check the version to confirm it's installed.
+        * vue --version
+        //should be @vue/cli 4.5.7 or something close to that if much lower run:
+        * npm uninstall vue-cli -g
+            then run * npm install -g @vue/cli
+        * vue add <my-plugin>
+        ///if you want